nextbitlabs/ebs-cargo/README.md

 **WARNING: this software is in pre-alpha.
 The happy flow works, but not all the flags combinations have been tested.**

-**BE CAREFUL USING IT WITH ALREADY EXISTING EBS VOLUME, DATA CAN BE LOST**
+**BE CAREFUL USING IT WITH ALREADY EXISTING EBS VOLUMES, DATA CAN BE LOST IF YOU SPECIFY AS TARGET AN ALREADY EXISTING DIRECTORY**

 Please test it and report issues, patches are more than welcome.